erlang/otp/lib/ssl/doc/guides/ssl_distribution.md

 %CopyrightEnd%
 -->
-# Using TLS for Erlang Distribution
+# Erlang Distribution over TLS

 This section describes how the Erlang distribution can use TLS to get extra verification and security.